 💜 What if I have more than one doctor?

 If you have more than one doctor, you can have one who is an acceptable medical source and one who is not.
 However, if they do not agree about how disabled you are, Social Security will pay attention to the acceptable medical source and the other doctor may be ignored.

 💜 What happens if I have the wrong kind of doctor?

 It is extremely important that at least one of your doctors is an Acceptable Medical Source (or part of a team, see above).
 Ideally, this will be the main doctor that supports your application and is willing to work with you and complete disability paperwork for you.

-Updated April 2017 by Lily Silver.
+Updated August 2017.
 Please comment below with stories, questions, input or ideas.
-Please let me know if any links on this page stop working. 💜
+Please let us know if any links on this page stop working. 💜